SumoLogic/sumologic-otel-collector/CONTRIBUTING.md

 ### Setting up Go workspaces

-This repository contains multiple Go packages with their own dependencies.
-Some IDEs (VS Code for example) do not like this kind of setup and demand that you work on each package in a separate workspace.
-As of [Go 1.19](https://tip.golang.org/doc/go1.19#go-work) this can be solved by configuring a single Go workspace covering all the packages.
+This repository contains multiple Go modules with their own dependencies.
+Some IDEs (VS Code for example) do not like this kind of setup and demand that you work on each module in a separate workspace.
+As of [Go 1.19](https://tip.golang.org/doc/go1.19#go-work) this can be solved by configuring a single Go workspace covering all the modules.
 This can be done by adding a `go.work` file to the repository root:

 ```go